-Belief in God – The Re-Conversion of a Sojourning Atheist
+Belief in God and AtheismQUESTION: Belief in God – The Re-Conversion of a Sojourning Atheist

 Discussing his re-conversion after a 20-year sojourn in atheism, English writer A.N.
 Wilson confesses “I was drawn, over and over again, to the disconcerting recognition that so very many of the people I had most admired and loved, either in life or in books, had been believers.”
 What’s more, the complexities of our humanness forced him to reassess, on an intellectual basis, the materialistic dogma that love, music, and language are artifacts of unguided, unintelligent evolutionary processes.